University of Coimbra: Culture, sports and traditions

 The sports sections of the AAC play a significant role in Coimbra's sport life, often being the city's main representative in that area.
 They include rugby, handball, basketball, baseball, martial arts, athletics, gymnastic or swimming, among others.
 Just as with the cultural sections, every student, including professional or semi-professional athletes, may belong to them.

 The city's main football club, usually known as "Académica" or "Briosa", is in formal terms an autonomous organism of the AAC and is called AAC-OAF, but in practical terms it is an independent club, only loosely connected to its mother institution.
-It is a relatively important team, especially as regards to its huge number of followers nationwide, and plays in the top Portuguese football leagues, having been the first winner in history of the Portuguese Football Cup, in 1939.
+It is a relatively important team, especially in terms of its huge number of followers nationwide, and plays in the top Portuguese football leagues, having won the first ever Portuguese Football Cup in 1939.

 Recepção ao Caloiro

 In Portugal, the homecoming is known as Recepção ao Caloiro (The Freshman's Reception).
 It includes numerous events and traditions born in the 19th century in the University of Coimbra.
 It is defined as a welcome to the new students, the freshmen (caloiros), and takes place at the beginning of the academic year in Portuguese university towns.
 In every classic public university of Portugal the homecoming is celebrated yearly.
 The events are followed in varying degrees by other less traditional or smaller institutions.
 A street parade of students, concerts, and sports events are always organized for the freshmen's reception.
 The street parade organized in several major Portuguese universities is known as Latada, and its name comes from the tradition of tying tin cans to the freshmen's legs (the word lata is tin can in Portuguese).